Students will work between 12-15 hours a week for one term (fall, spring, summer) to earn 4 credits.

 - Troubleshooting, debugging, maintaining, and supporting existing software products.

 - Contributing as a team member on a real-world software engineering project.

-- Contributing as a team member on a research team engaging in software design, development and/or testing.
+- Contributing as a team member on a research team engaging in data analysis, software design, development and/or testing.

 - Website design, development, deployment and/or maintenance and testing.